 How we worked

-Our Land and Water was a mission-led programme that conducted research differently.
+Our Land and Water was a mission-led programme that conducted research in new ways.
 What did we learn from doing research differently?

 Strong, ongoing, trusting relationships are the foundation that supports effective research collaborations, and the communication and adoption of research findings.